First low frequency all-sky search for continuous gravitational wave signals: Candidate clustering and coincidence

 At this point, coincident candidates are divided into bands of 0.1 Hz and subject to a {\it ranking} procedure in order to select the most significant ones.
 Let $N$ be the number of coincident candidates in a given 0.1 Hz band.
 Let us order them in descending order of Hough map amplitude (i.e. from the highest to the smallest), separately for VSR2 and VSR4.
 We assign a rank to each of them, which is $1/N$ to the highest and 1 to the smallest.
 We have then two sets of ranks, one for VSR2 candidates and one for VSR4 candidates.
 Now we make the product of the ranks of coincident candidates.
 The smallest possible value is $1/N^2$, if a pair of coincident candidates has the highest Hough amplitude in both VSR2 and VSR4, while the largest possible value is 1, if a pair of coincident candidates has the smallest amplitude in both VSR2 and VSR4.
 For each 0.1 Hz band we select the candidates having the smallest rank product.
 We chose 0.1 Hz wide bands as a good compromise between having a statistic large enough in every band and reducing the effect of (strong) noise outliers in wider bands, as will be clear in the following.
 With this choice we have 1080 coincident candidates over the band 20-128 Hz.

-At this point, among the ten candidates in ten consecutive 0.1 Hz bands we chose the most significant one, ending up with 108 candidates, one per 1 Hz band, which will be subject to a {\it follow-up} procedure, as described in the next section.
+At this point, among the ten candidates in ten consecutive 0.1 Hz bands we chose the most significant one, i.e. that having the smallest rank product, ending up with 108 candidates, one per 1 Hz band, which will be subject to a {\it follow-up} procedure, as described in the next section.
+Note that due to the cleaning steps we apply, especially those on the peakmaps, more disturbed 0.1 Hz bands tend to have a smaller number of candidates and then a smaller number of coincidences $N$.
+This reduces the chance that the most significant candidate in a 1 Hz band comes from a particularly noisy 0.1 Hz interval.
 The number of candidates selected at this stage depends on the amount of available computing resources and is constrained by the amount of time the analysis will take.
 Figure \ref{fig:rank_product} shows the rank product for the final 108 candidates as a function of their frequency.
 The two smallest values corresponds to the hardware-injected signals at 52.8 Hz and 108.3 Hz.

 In Tab. \ref{tab:SELb} the main parameters of the 108 selected candidates are given.
 They have been ordered as a function of the value of the ranking parameter, starting from the most significant one.